AI Journaling: a practical guide

 5. Peek back after a week or two

-Skim for a feeling, a repeat word, a theme—not for whether you are a “good” writer.
+Skim for a feeling, a repeat word, or a theme, not for whether you are a “good” writer.
 You are the only audience who matters here.

 Privacy, trust, and your data